playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 }
 ```

 Even though this function accepts various data types, it handles them differently under the hood!
-Functions that have this type of accept-many-handle-each-slightly-differently behavior are called **Polymorphic Functions**.
+Functions that have this type of "accept many, handle each slightly differently" behavior are called **Polymorphic Functions**.
 They're particularly useful in utility libraries.

 # Restricting The Types {#extends-keyword}